Saskatchewan Bee Farm Beekeepers of Canada No.1 Raw White Honey

 Stella Sehn, Founder and Innovator

-It's been a busy few years for me raising three young children at home, reuniting with four amazing siblings I didn't even know I had, and starting Sweet Pure Honey Bee Farm from scratch with my partner of fifteen years, Sheldon.
+It's been a busy few years for me raising three young children at home, reuniting with four amazing siblings I didn't even know I had, and starting Sweet Pure Honey Bee Farm from scratch with my partner, Sheldon.

 Our Canadian No, 1 Raw White Honey, Beeswax Candles and Sweet Pure Honey lip balms get their heady floral notes from the abundance of healthy crops and wildflowers surrounding the prairies farm in Porcupine Plains, Saskatchewan where we live and work.

 The overwhelmingly positive response to our hand crafted, handmade, organic products – from as far afield as New York, Los Angeles and Seattle – is beyond thrilling, and makes all the highs and lows, the risk-taking and the hard work worthwhile.

 I'm not trying to be a supermom; I'm trying to be the most loving, nurturing mom I can, and a mom my kids can be proud of.
 Having struggled with weight issues for years, I've made many gradual lifestyle changes.
 Eating mainly whole foods keeps our whole family healthy and has really helped me shed the pounds.

 Our honey has sweetened that whole process – literally!

 As our eldest children transition to regular school, I’m devoting more time to marketing and developing Sweet Pure Honey – not to mention pouring pure Organic beeswax lip balms and hand-labelling our gorgeous Canada No.1 Raw White honey jars.
 I want our kids to see that it's possible to run a business with values – respect for employees and the environment – that provides customers with really special products and sustains our family.